ARCHER2-HPC/archer2-docs/user-guide/dev-environment.rst

     ``-Ofast -funroll-loops``

-Vectorisation, which is one of the important compiler optimisations for Cirrus, is enabled by default as follows:
+Vectorisation, which is one of the important compiler optimisations for ARCHER2, is enabled by default as follows:

 Intel
     At ``-O2`` and above